 Our bodies need the correct balance of body fluids and electrolytes.

-The proper electrolyte balance is critical for nerve and brain to function, and muscle co-ordination.
+The proper electrolyte balance is critical for nerve and brain function, and muscle coordination.

 Calcium, sodium, potassium, magnesium and chlorine are the five important electrolytes that play a crucial role in maintaining healthy hydration levels in the body.